-- The right to receive a copy of the investigative file, absent certain information that the department is prohibited from releasing by law - The right to request an administrative appeal hearing of the indicated finding, which includes the right to a hearing at which the indicated perpetrator and the department can present testimony and other evidence before a neutral Administrative Law Judge who make a recommended finding to the DCFS director - The right to see judicial review of the director's final administrative decision after an administrative appeal hearing the safety plan and develop a safety plan with the family that can keep children safe during the investigation.
+- The right to receive a copy of the investigative file, absent certain information that the department is prohibited from releasing by law - The right to request an administrative appeal hearing of the indicated finding within 60 days after you receive notice of the final finding, except if you are also involved in a Juvenile Court or Criminal Court action concerning the circumstances that gave rise to the indicated report, you should wait to request your appeal until and within 60 days after the conclusion of any criminal court action in the circuit court or after adjudication in any juvenile court action. - The right to a hearing at which the indicated perpetrator and the department can present testimony and other evidence before a neutral Administrative Law Judge who make a recommended finding to the DCFS Director. - The right to see judicial review of the director's final administrative decision after an administrative appeal hearing explain the reason for the safety plan and develop a safety plan with the family that can keep children safe during the investigation.